Cervical Cancer: What you need to know

 Who is Most at Risk?

-Your risk for cervical cancer depends on your sexual history, your immune system, your health, and your lifestyle.
+The risk for cervical cancer depends on sexual history, immune system, health, and lifestyle.
 Those at highest risk of developing cancer of the cervix include:

 - Women with certain strains of HPV